xmhai/techdoc/infra/k8s/setup/ingress/ambassador.md

 ## Concept
 - ambassador running on port 8080/8443, so the NodePort/LoadBalancer need to point to this port.
 - Configure Listener and Host (for HTTPS) after installation.
+- For EdgeStack v1.xx, only need to define the Mapping and Host.

 ## Installation
 V2.1.1 + k3s (1.22.5) + Centos 7